jsoref/ovs/Documentation/intro/install/windows.rst

 Generate the Windows installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To generate the Windows installler run the following command from the top
+To generate the Windows installer run the following command from the top
 source directory:

 ::